 I imagine most folks reading this article are somewhat familiar with Dave Canterbury’s Pathfinder School and the school’s survival classes, so I’ll move on to the core of this article.

 On the Self Reliance Outfitters’ website you will find a general list of the equipment you should bring for each class.
 In this article I’m going to cover the specific gear I’m taking for the basic class.

 The 10 C’s of Survivability

 - CUTTING TOOLS:

-- Saw – Silky Gomboy 270 The fastest saw in the west, only kidding.
-It’s the fastest saw in the world.
-I find this saw to be far superior In regards to cutting than any other folding hand saws on the market.
+- Saw – Silky Gomboy 270 The fastest folding saw in the west, only kidding.
+It’s the fastest folding saw in the world.
+I find this saw to be far superior, in regards to cutting, than any other folding hand saws on the market.

 - COMBUSTION DEVICES:

 - Lighters – 2x Bic Lighters, Full Size I don’t believe there’s a more reliable lighter in the ballpark of a standard Bic, don’t cheap out you’ll regret it.

 - Magnifying Glass – 10X Magnifying Glass If you haven’t practiced solar ignition, you probably Should.
 It’s an entertaining way to make fire.

 - Ferro Rod – 1/2 x 5 in Ferro Rod Nothing against larger ferro rods, but I happen to have a couple of these already.